-This scenario involves re-onboarding an IoT device to a network after deleting its network credentials so that the device can be re-credentialed and reconnected.
+268 Table 2-3 Scenario 2 Trusted Application-Layer Onboarding Capabilities That May Be Demonstrated that the device can be re-credentialed and reconnected.
 If the device also supports application-layer onboarding, application-layer onboarding should also be performed again after the device reconnects to the network.
-Table 2-4 lists the capabilities that may be demonstrated in this scenario.
+This scenario assumes that the device has been able to successfully demonstrate trusted

-Table 2-4 Scenario 3 Re-Onboarding Capabilities That May Be Demonstrated
+269 2.4 Scenario 3: Re-Onboarding a Device